MartySkitch/AntennaSwitch/README.txt

 	This will also allow remote control

 Things to do
-	Remove unused variables
-	Refactor code to improve flow and better names
-	Look at other means for communication - TCP/IP or UDP Code for relays
+	Look at other means for communication - TCP/IP or UDP Work on Node-Red code for interface

 Completed Items
 	Refactor code to remove redundent loops - 21-Mar-21